 Responses to Question 3

-Subject to which emission mask is implemented (see Question 2), would a device registration system (or similar – see Canadian approach above) be needed for outdoor deployments exceeding 200 mW (23 dBm) transmission power?
+Q: Subject to which emission mask is implemented (see Question 2), would a device registration system (or similar – see Canadian approach above) be needed for outdoor deployments exceeding 200 mW (23 dBm) transmission power?
 Note that such a regime would require further regulatory development.
 Accordingly, a decision to implement such a regime may delay access under those arrangements.

 IEEE 802 believes that the radiation mask subject of Question 2 properly addresses any co-existence concerns, and no additional restrictions are needed for outdoor deployments exceeding 23 dBm.
 US FCC authorizes operation in the band with maximum EIRP of 4 W (36 dBm) without any additional requirements.